 In 3rd grade, Global Girls held an afterschool program as my school, Horace Mann and I was a part of that program.
 During the season, Global Girls announced that they were hosting a fashion show.
-I wanted to be in it because I really thought it would be amazing.
-We had to rehearse at the park field house where Global Girls held all of its programs and Saturday sessions.
+I wanted to be in the show because I really thought it would be amazing.
+We had to rehearse at the Grand Crossing Park field house where Global Girls held all of its programs and Saturday sessions.